Life of a Trainee

 Induction programme

-Your relationship with us starts from the moment you secure your Training Contract.
-You’ll be invited to firm-wide socials, events, and updated on news, so the transition into your formal career is as smooth as possible.
-We also assign you a Trainee Buddy who’ll be a point of contact and support from offer letter to qualification at the firm.
+Your relationship with us starts from the moment you secure your training contract.
+You will be invited to firm-wide socials, events, and be updated on firm news.
+Our aim is to ensure your transition into the firm is as smooth as possible.
+We will also assign a Trainee Buddy to support you during this period of change, acting as a point of contact from offer letter to qualification.

-Prior to starting your first seat, you’ll have a comprehensive two-week induction designed by our Learning & Development team.
-We’ll provide you with the basic building blocks for your personal growth and professional success as a trainee solicitor, with practical learning, insight sessions and skill-based workshops.
-We’ll introduce you to different areas of the firm, from Business Services to the Partners.
-This will strengthen your understanding of the role everyone plays within Bird & Bird and how we operate as an international, sector-focused, and technology-leading firm.
+Prior to starting your first seat, you will have a comprehensive two-week induction designed by our Learning & Development team, providing you with the basic building blocks for your personal growth and professional success as a trainee solicitor.
+From practical learning to insight sessions and skill-based workshops, we will ensure that you are set up for success.
+We will introduce you to all areas of the firm, from business services to fee earners, strengthening your understanding of how we operate as one seamless international, sector-focused firm.

 View All View Less